Irrotational Contact Fields: Mathematical Formulation

+where $\mf{A}$ is a symmetric positive-definite (SPD) approximation of the gradient of the momentum residual accurate to first order, i.e.

+While early work~\cite{bib:stewart1996implicit, bib:anitescu1997} use $\mf{A} = \mf{M}(\mf{q}_0)$, the mass matrix at the previous time step, our formulation incorporates the modeling of joint springs, damping, and rotor inertia implicitly~\cite{bib:castro2022unconstrained}.

-SAP \cite{bib:castro2022unconstrained} follows a different approach.
-Inspired by the analytical inverse dynamics from Todorov \cite{bib:todorov2011}, SAP eliminates constraints analytically to write an unconstrained convex optimization problem for the next time step velocities
+Traditional NCP formulations supplement~\eqref{eq:optimality_condition} with constraint equations to model contact.
+Additional constraint equations, slack variables, and Lagrange multipliers lead to a large and challenging-to-solve NCP.
+Instead, SAP~\cite{bib:castro2022unconstrained} follows a different approach.
+Inspired by the analytical inverse dynamics from Todorov~\cite{bib:todorov2011}, SAP eliminates constraints analytically to write an unconstrained convex optimization problem for the velocities at the next time step

-where $\Vert\mf{x}\Vert_{A}^2 = \mf{x}^T\mf{A}\,\mf{x}$, and $\ell_R(\mf{v})$ is a regularizing term that penalizes contact impulses.
-It can be shown that SAP's \cite{bib:castro2022unconstrained} formulation models compliant contact with a linear spring law and a linear model of damping.
-A follow-up work \cite{bib:masterjohn2021discrete} shows how to include the modeling of continuous contact surfaces in this framework.
-The formulation is strongly convex, with strong convergence guarantees that transfer to practical software implementations.
-Although the formulation is inherently compliant with regularized friction, \cite{bib:castro2022unconstrained} shows how rigid contact can be modeled to good approximation using a \emph{near-rigid} approximation.
+where $\Vert\mf{x}\Vert_{A}^2 = \mf{x}^T\mf{A}\,\mf{x}$, and the constraints cost $\ell_c(\mf{v})$ penalizes constraint impulses.
+It can be shown that SAP's~\cite{bib:castro2022unconstrained} formulation models linear compliant contact with a Kelvin-Voigt (linear) model of damping.
+The formulation is strongly convex, with convergence guarantees that lead to robust software implementations.
+Although the formulation is inherently compliant with regularized friction, \cite{bib:castro2022unconstrained}~shows how rigid contact can be modeled to a good approximation using a \emph{near-rigid} approximation.

-Inspired by \cite{bib:li2020ipc} on \emph{incremental potentials}, we extend this formulation by replacing the \emph{regularizer} cost $\ell_R(\mf{v})$ by a more general cost or incremental potential $\ell_c(\mf{v}; \mf{x}_0)$ to model contact and other constraints.
-In this notation, this potential is a function of the generalized velocities $\mf{v}$, \emph{given} a previous state $\mf{x}_0$ of the system.
-This makes these potentials inherently \emph{discrete}, unlike physical potentials such as the gravity and electric fields, which are only a function of the current (continuous) configuration of the system.
-We'll see however how these discrete incremental potentials relate to physics in the following sections.
-Given the presence of the quadratic term $\Vert\mf{x}\Vert_{A}^2$, the total optimization problem \eqref{eq:unconstrained_fomulation} is strongly convex for as long as $\ell_c$ is convex, and its solution exists and is unique.
-However, convex potentials for the modeling of frictional contact are not trivial to construct and are thus the main topic of this work.
+To be more precise, we write $\ell_c(\mf{v}; \mf{x}_0)$, emphasizing this is an \emph{incremental potential} \cite{bib:pandolfi2002}.
+This potential depends on the generalized velocities $\mf{v}$, \emph{given} a previous state $\mf{x}_0$, making it inherently discrete---unlike continuous potentials like gravity or electric fields.
+The presence of the quadratic term $\Vert\mf{x}\Vert_{A}^2$ ensures strong convexity of the optimization problem \eqref{eq:unconstrained_fomulation} when $\ell_c$ is convex, guaranteeing a unique solution.
+Developing such convex potentials for frictional contact modeling is the primary aim of this work.